pavithraes/xprof/docs/trace_viewer.md

 *   Events are the colored, rectangular blocks on the timeline tracks, representing the duration of an operation or a meta-event like a training step.
 The color of the events does not have a specific meaning.
-*   The details pane shows additional information about the events selected in the timeline pane, such as their name, start time, and duration.
+*   The details pane, which appears at the bottom of the timeline when one or more events are selected, shows additional information about the selected events, such as their name, start time and duration.
+When an XLA operation is selected, you can see links to the op in the [Graph Viewer](graph_viewer.md) tool and other information that can be made available by the framework and compiler, including pointers to source code and/or the Python stack trace, the framework op that caused this XLA op to get generated, etc. It may also show FLOPS (number of floating point operations executed by the op) and bytes accessed by the op.
+This information is statically acquired from XLA during compilation, rather than runtime information from the profile.

 ### Typical Sections and Tracks

 Trace Viewer provides the following sections and tracks.

 *   One section for each TPU node, with the following tracks:
-    *   XLA Module: the XLA program being executed.
+    *   XLA Modules: the XLA program being executed.
     *   XLA Ops: Shows the XLA HLO operations that ran on the TPU core.
 Each higher-level framework operation (JAX, Tensorflow, or PyTorch, for example) is translated into one or several XLA operations, which are then compiled to run on the TPU.
-When you click an XLA operation, you can see links to the op in the Graph Viewer, along with additional information about the op such as the start/stop times, duration, and source stack trace (if made available by the framework and compiler).
     *   XLA TraceMe: User-specified annotations in their code describing logical units of work they intend to track.
 You may still see data here even if you didn’t add any annotations; those are typically added by XLA (e.g., barrier cores), or XProf itself (e.g., dropped trace entries).
-    *   Step: Shows the duration of the training steps running on that TPU core, if appropriately annotated in the user program or framework.
+    *   Steps: Shows the duration of the training steps running on that TPU core, if appropriately annotated in the user program or framework.
     *   Framework Ops: Displays framework operations (JAX, Tensorflow, or PyTorch, for example) executed on the TPU core, if appropriately annotated in the user program or framework.